This Great Horned Owl nest is in Louisville, Colorado. The pair is nesting in this cottonwood tree.

 The adult owls have been feeding their owlets a wide variety of prey including rabbits, voles, mice and birds.

 With the assistance of members from the city of Louisville, CARRI volunteers were able to band the three nestlings on 18 April.
 They were all fat and healthy.
 Images from the day, below.

-As of May 4th the owlets have all fledged, (left the nest), but occasionally return to it to be fed by their mother.
+As of May 4th the owlets have all fledged, (left the nest).

 Throughout Northern Colorado, members of CARRI have monitored several Great Horned Owl nests.
 We have found Great Horned Owls nesting in broken off Cottonwood limbs (such as the one below), cliff ledges, squirrel nests, witches brooms, crow, magpie and raven nests, Red-tailed Hawk nests and even Great Blue Heron nests (while the herons are nests right beside to them).